marijnh/Eloquent-JavaScript/09_regexp.md

 {{index "replace method", "regular expression"}}

-String values have a `replace` method, which can be used to replace part of the string with another string.
+String values have a `replace` method that can be used to replace part of the string with another string.

 ```